 James wrote, “Come near to God and he will come near to you.”
 James 4:8 He then goes into a short list of things we have to decide to do before we can draw near.
 Traditionally that short list of things we have to do is called our “Spiritual Discipline.”

 I daresay you haven’t had much practice,’ said the Queen. `When I was your age, I always did it for half-an-hour a day.
-Why, sometimes I’ve believed as many as six impossible things before breakfast.
+Why, sometimes I’ve believed as many as six impossible things before breakfast.”

 9 “Here’s what I want: Give me a God-listening heart so I can lead your people well, discerning the difference between good and evil.
 For who on their own is capable of leading your glorious people?”
-1 Kings 3:9
+1 Kings 3:9 The Message

 What I teach is cultivating a God listening heart so we can grown in wisdom in using the influence we have to bless others according to the values God taught Israel through Abraham and Jesus and the people in between.